 Aquaworld Cancun is a PADI Dive Center and teaches scuba classes, but it also happens to be one of the largest and most reputable companies for fishing excursions, dive trips, and other watersports & activities, like swimming with dolphins.
 Day trips to nearby Isla Mujeres are very popular and fun.
 During the Summer months, when whale sharks migrate to the waters north of Cancun, Aquaworld offers tours to swim with these gentle giants in the open sea.
 The Skyrider, Aquaworld's version of parasailing, is another enjoyable, once-in-a-lifetime activity that you can try while in Cancun.
 Traveling with kids?
 The Sub See Explorer is perfect for little ones or non-swimmers.

-This eco-park part of the Experiencias Xcaret family (Xcaret, Xplor, Xenotes).
-Xel-Ha boasts the "largest, most beautiful natural aquarium in the world".
-You can swim in grottos & cenotes (natural sinkholes)and see local sea life, explore Mayan ruins, jump off the Stone of Courage, cross the floating bridge, ride bikes or fly kites.
+This eco-park is part of the Grupo Xcaret family (Xcaret, Xplor, Xenotes, Xoximilco, Xenses and Xavage).
+Xel-Ha boasts the "largest, most beautiful natural aquarium in the world."
+You can swim in grottos & cenotes (natural sinkholes) and see local marine life, explore Mayan ruins, jump off the Cliff of Courage, cross the floating bridge, ride bikes or fly kites.
 There are plenty of other activities and exhibits to keep you occupied for the entire day or you can simply spend your time relaxing in the sun or napping in a seaside hammock.
-Xel-Ha features a delicious buffet restaurant and offers a children's area.
+Xel-Ha also features a delicious buffet restaurant and a children's area.

 Aventuras Mayas was created to show tourists the beauty of the Yucatan Peninsula through tours and excursions.
 They are fully dedicated to the development of sustainable tourism in the area.
 They offer tours to Tulum, the ancient Mayan archaeological site, and zip lining excursions, cenote rappelling, and snorkeling on the Mesoamerican Barrier Reef System, which is just off the coast of the Mexican Caribbean.
 Aventuras Mayas has high quality and safety standards and follows strict sustainable practices as well.
 They are number #5 on TripAdvisor for tours in Playa del Carmen and almost all of their Visitor Reviews are "Excellent".